KeithDang1610/Rest_API-with-Flask-and-Python/README.md

 # Rest API with Flask and Python (Learn on Udemy)
 I started learning about building REST APIs with Flask and Python on Udemy, motivated by my goal of creating an affiliate website.
 I chose to store data on a VPS because shared hosting doesn't allow for processing by Python.
 My aim was to build a custom database to store extensive product details scraped from Amazon and other websites for affiliate marketing.
 I wanted to develop REST APIs to make this data accessible for website integration.

 I enrolled in the "REST APIs with Flask and Python" course by Jose Salvatierra on Udemy.
-Although I began as an amateur, my technical background in Mechanical Engineering and basic coding skills helped me learn quickly.
+Although I began as an amateur, my technical background in Mechanical Engineering and strong coding skills helped me learn quickly.
 ## With relentless effort, I achieved several milestones:

 - Successfully created and managed a database.